Pupil Premium Strategy

 - Sumdog set up and continued for targeted pupils in KS2 & 3.

-- Increased Academic Guidance for disadvantaged pupils with a focus on diminishing the differences and supporting Most Able disadvantaged pupils.
+- Increased Academic Guidance and Personal Development for disadvantaged pupils with a focus on diminishing the differences and supporting Most Able disadvantaged pupils.

 - Funded Early Intervention Family Support Worker was based at AFMS last year, helping to improve home school partnership with disadvantaged pupils benefitting greatly.